aristanetworks/avd/ansible_collections/arista/avd/roles/eos_cli_config_gen/docs/tables/router-bgp.md

           # Source Interface
           update_source: <str>

+          # Create a bfd session request with default bfd intervals.
           bfd: <bool>

+          # Override the default bfd intervals.
+          # This does not start the bfd session.
+Set the bfd value to true to create bfd session.
+          bfd_intervals:

+            # Interval in milliseconds.
+            interval: <int; 50-60000>

+            # Rate in milliseconds.
+            min_rx: <int; 50-60000>
+            multiplier: <int; 3-50>
           weight: <int; 0-65535>

           # BGP Keepalive and Hold Timer values in seconds as string "<0-3600> <0-3600>"